-EDS 700 Foundations of Teacher and Administrative Leadership or EDS 701 Foundations of Administrative Leadership is the first courses that students will take.
+EDS 700 Foundations of Teacher and Administrative Leadership is the first course that students will take.
 Students provide evidence of successful completion of an appropriate graduate-level technology course during the first semester of enrollment.
 If the results of the technology assessment identify a deficiency in the use of technology, the student will be required to successfully complete EDL 601 Technology Applications for School Administrators.
 Students will be assessed to determine the acquisition of core knowledge, facts, and data.
 As with all McKendree University courses, disposition assessments will be given at the conclusion of each course.
 The final assessments provide the summative evaluation of student performance on the program standards.
 Students complete multiple practica throughout the program, including 70 hours of practica in EDS 702, EDL 733, EDL 737, and EDL 741, and a 180-hour internship in EDL 751, EDL 752, and EDL 753.

-EdS in Superintendent

-Licensur e Core Courses 33 crs.

-EDS 700 FOUNDATIONS OF TEACHER AND

-ADMINISTRATIVE LEADERSHIP 1

-or

-EDS 701 FOUNDATIONS OF

-ADMINISTRATIVE LEADERSHIP 1

-EDS 702 SCHOOL IMPROVEMENT AND

-ORGANIZATIONAL DEVELOPMENT Г 3

-EDS 704 HUMAN DIVERSITY FOR

-EDUCATIONAL LEADERS 3

-EDS 706 ADMINISTRATION OF

-HUMAN RESOURCES 3

-EDS 708 PROGRAM EVALUATION

-IN EDUCATION - EVALUATING

-STUDENT ACHIEVEMENT 3

-Superint endent Licensure Courses

-EDL 731 ADVANCED LEGAL/POLICY/

-POLITICAL ISSUES 3

-EDL 733 SUPERINTENDENCY 3

-EDL 735 THE BOARD OF EDUCATION,

-COMMUNITY, ORGANIZATIONAL

-THEORY, AND LEADERSHIP 3

-EDL 737 FINANCE THEORY, APPLICATION,

-AND MANAGEMENT OF RESOURC ES 3

-EDL 741 ADVANCED ROLES AND

-RESPONSIBILITIES FOR THE

-SUPERINTENDENT 3

-EDL 751 INTERNSHIP I - SUPERINTENDENT · 1

-EDL 752 INTERNSHIP II - SUPERINTENDEN T 2

-EDL 753 INTERNSHIP III - SUPERINTENDEN IT 2
+EdS in Superintendent Licensure Core Courses 33 crs.
+EDS 700 FOUNDATIONS OF TEACHER AND ADMINISTRATIVE LEADERSHIP 1 EDS 702 SCHOOL IMPROVEMENT AND ORGANIZATIONAL DEVELOPMENT 3 EDS 704 HUMAN DIVERSITY FOR EDUCATIONAL LEADERS 3 EDS 706 ADMINISTRATION OF HUMAN RESOURCES 3 EDS 708 PROGRAM EVALUATION IN EDUCATION - EVALUATING STUDENT ACHIEVEMENT 3 Superintendent Licensure Courses EDL 731 ADVANCED LEGAL/POLICY/ POLITICAL ISSUES 3 EDL 733 SUPERINTENDENCY 3 EDL 735 THE BOARD OF EDUCATION, COMMUNITY, ORGANIZATIONAL THEORY, AND LEADERSHIP 3 EDL 737 FINANCE THEORY, APPLICATION, AND MANAGEMENT OF RESOURCES 3 EDL 741 ADVANCED ROLES AND RESPONSIBILITIES FOR THE SUPERINTENDENT 3 EDL 751 INTERNSHIP I - SUPERINTENDENT 1 2 EDL 752 INTERNSHIP II - SUPERINTENDENT EDL 753 INTERNSHIP III - SUPERINTENDENT 2